alibagheri97/AI-Snake/README.md

-# How To setup and run the project
+# How to setup and run the project
 Snake game is a Python program that will run on Windows.

 # Libraries that you need to install